 A: Yes, definitely.
 For more information on how you can make an appointment, either in person or online, please contact your campus’s Academic Success Centre.

 Q: I need help finding a casual job.
 What can I do?

-A: Our Careers Central team are here to help.
-Please check the MyKBS Careers Central jobs board where Careers Advisors are posting casual jobs that you can apply for.
-If you need help with applying for these roles, you can request a virtual careers consultation with a Careers Advisor who will check your résumé and job application.
-You can email the Careers Central team with any questions at firstname.lastname@example.org.
-Students who have been in Australia longer than 12 months who find themselves in financial hardship will be able to access their Australian superannuation.
+A: Our Careers Central team are here to help point you in the right direction.
+Please check the MyKBS Careers Central jobs board where Careers Advisors are posting various career opportunities that you can apply for.
+If you need help with applying for casual roles, you can request a careers consultation with a Careers Advisor either online or in person, who will check your résumé and job application.
+You can email the Careers Central team with any questions.